 Scoring Algorithm

 To estimate participant spillover, the number of program-influenced, non-discounted efficient bulbs purchased by program participants is divided by the total number of program bulbs purchased by these program participants.
-This results in the participant spillover rate.
+This results in the Participant Spillover Rate.

 Nonparticipant Spillover